 Community Services Worker: Job Description, Duties and Requirements

 A community services worker is often referred to as a human service worker.
 They work in a variety of areas, such as psychology, rehabilitation and social work.
 Community services workers may be involved in helping clients with counseling issues and leading and organizing community group activities.
+Keep reading to find out how you can enter this career field.

 Community Services Worker Job Description